ElaXan/GCAndroid/README.md

 * Can edit the Code (Banner, Event, Abyss, and etc)
 * Much you can do
 ## Note
 This need [Ubuntu](https://ubuntu.com) and [Termux](https://termux.dev/en/).
-And this burdens your phone, so it's not recommended for low specs
+And this burdens your phone, so it's not recommended for low specs\
+But, why not to try it...
+May i wrong XD

 ## Download
 Download [Termux F-Droid](https://f-droid.org/repo/com.termux_118.apk)\